juzybits/polymedia-commando/README.md

-  bulksend           Send Coin<T> to a list of addresses destroy-zero       Destroy all Coin<T> objects with 0 balance in your wallet empty-wallet       Send all objects in your wallet to a random address (except Coin<SUI>) faucet             Get SUI from the faucet on localnet/devnet/testnet find-coin-holders  Find Coin<T> holders using the Suiscan API find-last-tx       Find the last transaction for each Sui address find-nft-holders   Find NFT holders for a set of collections via Indexer.xyz
+  bulksend           Send Coin<T> to a list of addresses destroy-zero       Destroy all Coin<T> objects with 0 balance in your wallet empty-wallet       Send all objects in your wallet to a random address (except Coin<SUI>) find-coin-holders  Find Coin<T> holders using the Suiscan API find-last-tx       Find the last transaction for each Sui address find-nft-holders   Find NFT holders for a set of collections via Indexer.xyz